 Would you rather catch a big or small fish first?
 It’s a matter of a point of view.
 If you are a Banker then you know, even though all customers are very important, but big accounts are even more important; they keep the bank running, and the cash flow going and circulating.

 Prioritize your tasks, goals, activities, projects.
 Work on your big and important tasks or projects first.
 Give them first place and more time and attention.
 It won’t profit you if you work hard but yet focus more of your time and energy on unimportant tasks, activities, projects, or goals.
-At the end of the day, your goal should be to give more priority to the things that matter in your life whether it is in your personal life area or in your profession, career, or business area, family area, and so forth.
+At the end of the day, your goal should be to give more priority to the things that matter in your life whether it is in your personal life area or in your profession.

 - Walk with the Wise